Crashed Yeti Airlines aircraft was previously owned by now-defunct Kingfisher Airlines | Business

 Cirium Fleets data noted that the aircraft was managed by lessor Investec Bank, and owned by KF Turbo Leasing.

-It was the first instance that such a model met with an accident in Nepal's chequered aviation history.
+It was the first instance that an ATR-72 aircraft met with an accident in Nepal’s chequered aviation history.

 The ATR-72 is a twin-engine turboprop, short-haul regional airliner developed in France and Italy by aircraft manufacturer ATR, which is a joint venture between French aerospace company Aerospatiale and Italian aviation conglomerate Aeritalia.